 There are many shopping options for your choice in Bangkok - from huge, modern, air-conditioned malls, to the famous buzzing street markets.
-You can always head to one of the biggest in the world Chatuchak Market or you can opt for more local shopping experience.
-And don't forget, in Thailand shopping always comes with eating so you will never be short of the options to try some local delicacies while shopping.
-Pier 21 Food Court at Terminal 21 is the best place to eat cheap while shopping in Bangkok.
+You can always head to one of the biggest in the world Chatuchak Weekend Market or daily open Pratunam Market offering bargain clothing.
+Otherwise, you can opt for a more local shopping experience and visit Bangkok's night markets and floating Markets around Bangkok.

 Chatuchak Weekend Market